kilpkonn/msc-thesis/main.typ

 - Refactoring routines (extract function, etc.)
 - Semantic syntax highlighting

-The the high level communication of LSP client and server is show in @lsp-data-flow.
+The the high level communication of client and server is show in @lsp-data-flow.
-The idea is that when the programmer works in the IDE the LSP client sends all text edits to LSP server.
+The idea is that when the programmer works in the IDE the client sends all text edits to server.
 The server can then process the updates and send new autocompletion suggestion / syntax highlighting / diagnostics back to client so that it can update the  information in IDE.
 #figure(
   image("fig/lsp_data_flow.svg", width: 100%),
   caption: [
-    LSP data flow
+    LSP communication
   ],
 ) <lsp-data-flow>
-Important thing to note here is that the LSP client starts the LSP server the first time it requires data from it.
+Important thing to note here is that the  client starts the server the first time it requires data from it.
-After that the server runs as daemon process usually until the editor is closed or until the LSP client commands it to shut down.
+After that the server runs as daemon process usually until the editor is closed or until the client commands it to shut down.
 As it doesn't get restarted very often it can keep the state in memory which allows responding to client events faster.
 It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed.
-Cacheing the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompltion nor for other operations LSP servers provide.
+Cacheing the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompltion nor for other operations servers provide.
-In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is the most common performance optimization strategy for LSP servers.
+In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is the most common performance optimization strategy for servers.

 == Machine learning based autocompletions
 In this chapther we will take a look at machine learning based autocompletion tools.